Learn How to Make and Can Jam with This Helpful Step-by-Step Guide

 Lift jars out of hot water one at a time, draining water.
 Ladle hot jam into hot jars using a wide-mouth funnel, leaving 1⁄2-inch headspace.
 Slide a nonmetallic spatula or chopstick between jam and jar to release trapped air bubbles.

-Wipe rim and threads of jar with a clean, damp cloth.
+Wipe rim and threads of jar with a clean, damp dish cloth.
 Remove lid from hot water.
 Place lid on jar.
 Screw band down evenly and firmly, just until resistance is met.

 Turn off heat and remove canner lid.
-Let canner cool 5 minutes, then remove jars and set them upright on a dry towel or rack.
+Let canner cool five minutes, then remove jars and set them upright on a dry towel or rack.
 Do not retighten bands.
 Let jars cool 12 to 24 hours.

 Once cool, check lids for a good vacuum seal by pressing on center of each.
 If center is pulled down and does not flex, remove band and gently try to lift lid off with your fingertips.
 If lid does not flex and you cannot lift it off, seal is set.
 Wipe lid and jar surface with a clean, damp cloth to remove food particles and residue.
 Label.
 Store jars in a cool, dry, dark place.